 Yet another area of uncertainty is the use of OCA as monotherapy.
-Although pooled data demonstrated similar efficacy to patients on combination therapy with regards to reduction in ALP (38% vs. 41% for OCA+UDCA),40 data on the use of OCA without concomitant use of UDCA is primarily limited to results from two trials in conference abstracts and regulatory documents.
+Although pooled data demonstrated similar efficacy to patients on combination therapy with regards to reduction in ALP (38% vs. 41% for OCA+UDCA), 46 data on the use of OCA without concomitant use of UDCA is primarily limited to results from two trials in conference abstracts and regulatory documents.
 Additionally, baseline values of ALP were higher for the Phase II monotherapy cohort, and only 16 patients from the POISE trial were considered intolerant to UDCA and taking OCA alone.
-Some experts suggest that patients taking UDCA with inadequate response may see additional benefits of the drug for up to five years of ongoing treatment.5 Given that no head-to-head trial has been conducted, the true effect of OCA relative to UDCA is uncertain.
-However, because there were no additional safety concerns in these patients even after 4.5 years of follow-up, it is unlikely that OCA taken as monotherapy would represent a unique issue for patients intolerant to UDCA, particularly since there is no other available treatment option for these patients in the US.33
+Some experts suggest that patients taking UDCA with inadequate response may see additional benefits of the drug for up to five years of ongoing treatment, 4 which may explain the continued improvement of ALP levels on UDCA alone in the POISE study after 18 months; crossover to OCA may also have contributed to the increase in the placebo cohort.
+42 Given that no head-to-head trial has been conducted, the true effect of OCA relative to UDCA is uncertain.
+However, because there were no additional safety concerns in these patients even after 4.5 years of follow-up, it is unlikely that OCA taken as monotherapy would represent a unique issue for patients intolerant to UDCA, particularly since there is no other available treatment option for these patients in the US.
+15

 Perhaps the greatest amount of uncertainty in comparative net health benefit lies in the lack of data available for patients in later stages of their disease.
 Across the three trials of PBC, only 46 patients (11%) had abnormal bilirubin at baseline.
-Although a subgroup analysis of these patients demonstrated a statistically significant reduction in ALP and other liver biomarkers for OCA-treated patients compared to placebo at one year, less than half of these patients completed the studies (n=21).41 In addition, because those patients with higher bilirubin at baseline tended to experience more SAEs, there may be a safety concern for moderately advanced patients that would warrant a reduced dosing schedule.40 Therefore, further study should elucidate OCA's performance at different points during the disease course.
+Although a subgroup analysis of these patients demonstrated a statistically significant reduction in ALP and other liver biomarkers for OCA-treated patients compared to placebo at one year, less than half of these patients completed the studies (n=21).47 In addition, because those patients with higher bilirubin at baseline tended to experience more SAEs, there may be a safety concern for moderately advanced patients that would warrant a reduced dosing schedule.46 Therefore, further study should elucidate OCA's performance at different points during the disease course.